jaypolansky1/kb/my-website/docs/getting-started/importing-concept2-history-csv.md

 ![Step 5](./CSV/Step-5.png)

-## Step 6 — Return to the Chase The Split Dashboard
+## Step 6 — Return to the Chase The Split dashboard

 Navigate to the Chase The Split dashboard.
 Select "Upload CSV" on the left pane.